observablehq/framework/docs/contributing.md

 yarn
 ```

-Next start the local preview server like so:
+Next start the local preview server:

 ```sh
 yarn dev
 ```

-Then visit <http://127.0.0.1:3000> and you should see something like this:
+Lastly visit <http://127.0.0.1:3000>.
+You should see something like this:

 <figure>
   ${await FileAttachment("localhost.webp").image()}